 Bonus: Conceptual Illustration

 Conceptual illustration is a loose term but for our purposes, let’s just say it’s illustration with a message.
 In the drawing classes that I have been in, we warmed up with loose line drawings and shading.
 And we did this for warm up because it there was not much thought behind it.
 It was really just studying aesthetics, technique and just getting the muscles loosened up.
 But probably the most challenging aspect within any medium of art is the idea behind it.
 Is it trying to say something?
 Art that invokes emotion, a response from people or just provides some sort of entertainment is the most powerful.
 We all have our own personal favorites and examples.
-My favorite example to use is one from some of my favorite illustrators, The Heads of State.
-For a magazine article about abusive, bullying bosses, they created a graphic of a coffee mug with a brass knuckles handle.
-This demonstrates clever juxtaposition, the merging of two unrelated objects to create a new message, and I consider these two points to be the first step in creating conceptual illustration.
+My favorite example to use is shown above and created by some of my favorite illustrators, The Heads of State.
+For a magazine article about abusive and bullying bosses, they created this graphic of a coffee mug with a brass knuckles handle.
+This demonstrates clever juxtaposition, the merging of two unrelated objects to create a new message, and I consider this the first step in creating conceptual illustration.
 While this example seems simple, you would be surprised how many students struggle with it, as I still do and probably most professional illustrators.
-While I don’t really push conceptual illustration on beginners (anymore), be aware of it, and keep your eyes open for any potential awesome ideas.
+While I don’t really push conceptual illustration on beginners, be aware of it, and keep your eyes open for any potential awesome ideas.